Ethics for Case Managers, Part 2

 - Values.
 Is there a mismatch of ethical values between me and my workplace?
 If so, is the problem systemic or is it limited to one person or one circumstance?
 What institutional measures are available to address the issue?

-Stress and burnout significantly affect individual healthcare professionals, the organizations for which they work, and the people to whom they give care.
-These conditions are especially common in healthcare professionals because of the demanding nature of the work, the personal characteristics of caregivers, and the expectations of the managers of healthcare organizations.
+Stress and burnout can significantly affect individual healthcare professionals, the organizations for which they work, and the people to whom they give care.
+Healthcare professionals are at an increased risk for burn out because of the demanding nature of the work.

 Job-related stress and burnout directly affect both the healthcare professional, the quality of patient care, and healthcare institutions.
 By understanding and addressing their causes, job-related stress can be reduced.
 Both individual and institutional strategies can also be employed to prevent burnout, thereby creating a healthier environment for both healthcare professionals and patients.